-"Galaxies in Collision" --GAIA Spacecraft Data Reveals Violent Birth of Our Solar System | The Daily Galaxy
+"Galaxies in Collision" --GAIA Spacecraft Data Reveals Birth of Our Solar System | The Daily Galaxy

 Every collision stripped Sagittarius of some of its gas and dust, leaving the galaxy smaller after each passage.
 Existing data suggest that Sagittarius might have passed through the Milky Way’s disc again quite recently, in the last few hundred million years, and is currently very close to it.
 In fact, the new study found of a recent burst of star formation, suggesting a possible new and ongoing wave of stellar birth.

-According to ESA Gaia project scientist Timo Prusti, such detailed insights into the Milky Way’s star formation history wouldn’t be possible before Gaia, the star-mapping telescope launched in late 2013, whose two data releases in 2016 and 2018 revolutionised the study of the Milky Way.
+According to ESA Gaia project scientist Timo Prusti, such detailed insights into the Milky Way’s star formation history wouldn’t be possible before Gaia, the star-mapping telescope launched in late 2013, whose two data releases in 2016 and 2018 revolutionized the study of the Milky Way.

 “Some determinations of star formation history in the Milky Way existed before based on data from ESA’s early 1990s Hipparcos mission,” says Timo.
 “But these observations were focused on the immediate neighbourhood of the Sun.
 It wasn’t really representative and so it couldn’t uncover those bursts in star formation that we see now.